UmerHA/tinytorch/ReadMe.md

 TinyTorch is a super lightweight tensor helper that lets you write and test CUDA kernels *without pulling the full PyTorch build chain*.

 It covers the 90% use‑case for fast iteration:
 * **Device storage** – `cudaMalloc`/`cudaFree` handled for you.
 * **Types** – `float32`, `bfloat16`, `int32`.
 * **Copy helpers** – host↔device and tensor↔tensor.
 * **Simple API** – `zeros`, `ones`, `constants`, `sizes()`, `numel()`, `print()`.

-> Not a re‑implementation of PyTorch.
-TinyTorch is a **tiny shim** to unblock
-> kernel work.
-If you need autograd, dispatch keys, or fancy ops, use the real
-> thing.

----

 ## Quick start